Worakornk/Worakornk/README.md

 - **Monitoring & assessment** — What's Up Gold, Tenable Nessus, Wireshark
 - **Virtualization & labs** — VMware ESXi / vSphere / vCenter, EVE-NG

-I also build internal tools to speed up security operations: a Log report formatter (MERN stack), interactive network-operation reports in Power BI, and Python automation scripts.
+I also build internal tools to speed up security operations: a log report formatter (MERN stack), interactive network-operation reports in Power BI, and Python automation scripts.

 ---

 #### 🌱 Farmeral Technology

-As founder and CEO, I lead a young, mission-driven team of engineers from Kasetsart University building a trusted digital partner for Thai farmers — combining practical farm expertise with modern software, data systems, and AI-powered tools.
+As co-founder and CEO, I lead a young, mission-driven team of engineers from Kasetsart University building a trusted digital partner for Thai farmers — combining practical farm expertise with modern software, data systems, and AI-powered tools.

 We're growing from core farm-management solutions into a broader agricultural technology ecosystem, with a current focus on **digital livestock management** — helping farms track history, health, costs, and productivity so they can make clearer, data-driven decisions.